Warren Buffett's stock screening criteria

 What is an economic moat?

-An economic moat is a durable competitive advantage that protects a business's profits from competitors — a strong brand, network effects, high switching costs, a cost advantage, or regulatory protection.
-Moats show up in the numbers as high returns on invested capital sustained over many years, which is why ROIC is the single most telling quality metric.
+An economic moat is a durable competitive advantage that protects a business's profits from competitors: a strong brand, network effects, high switching costs, a cost advantage, or regulatory protection.
+In a screening context the practical question is how you detect one, since no data field is labelled moat.
+It shows up in the numbers as high returns on invested capital sustained over many years, which is why ROIC is the single most telling quality metric.
+Stable gross margins across a full economic cycle point the same way.
+Neither is proof.
+Both are evidence strong enough to justify reading the annual report, which is where you find out what the mechanism actually is.
+A screen can tell you a company has behaved as though it has a moat.
+Only reading tells you why, and only the why tells you whether it will still be there in ten years.

 Can I apply Buffett's criteria to my own investing?

 Yes.
 The criteria are public and the math is decades old.
-The work is in gathering ten years of financials for each company, normalizing them, and recomputing on every earnings report.
-Tools that automate that grind let you focus on the judgment Buffett's approach actually depends on — what you understand and what it's worth to you.
+Nothing here requires special access or a professional terminal.
+The work is in gathering ten years of financials for each company, normalizing them so the years are comparable, and recomputing on every earnings report.
+That is genuinely tedious.
+Doing it by hand for a single company takes a couple of hours, and there are thousands of companies, which is the real reason most people never finish.
+A good way to start is to pick one business you already understand and work through its last ten years manually.
+Doing that once teaches more than reading about it ten times.
+Tools that automate the grind let you focus on the judgment the approach actually depends on: what you understand, and what it is worth to you.
+The arithmetic can be delegated.
+The judgment cannot.

 Screen on these criteria automatically